Pakicetidae: Locomotion

 Interpretations of pakicetid habitat and locomotory behaviour varies considerably.
-In 2001, it was concluded by Thiwissen et al. that "pakicetids were terrestrial mammals, no more amphibious than a tapir."
+In 2001, it was concluded by Thewissen et al. that "pakicetids were terrestrial mammals, no more amphibious than a tapir."
 According to them, none of the aquatic adaptations found in the oldest obligate aquatic cetaceans, basilosaurids and dorudontids, are present in pakicetids.
 Pakicetid cervical vertebrae are longer than in late Eocene whales, the thoracic vertebrae increase in size from the neck backwards, and the lumbar and caudal vertebrae are longer than in modern cetaceans (but still shorter than in some extinct cetaceans with undulating spines.)
 Motion in the spine of pakicetids was further reduced by the revolute zygapophyses (processes between the vertebrae) like in stiff-backed runners such as mesonychians.
 The sacral vertebrae are fused and the sacroiliac joints present like in land mammals and amphibious cetaceans.

 Furthermore, according to Thewissen et al. (2001), the pakicetid scapulae have large supraspinous fossae with small acromions, in contrast to other cetaceans.
 The deltopectoral crests are absent in the long and slender humeri like in cursorial animals but unlike other Eocene cetaceans.
 Pakicetid elbows are rigid hinge joints like in running mammals and the forearms are not flattened like in truly aquatic cetaceans.
 In the pakicetid pelvis, the innominates are large and the ischia are longer than the ilia.
 The pakicetid tibiae are long with a short tibial crest.
 Hindlimb features that all more reminiscent of running and jumping animals than swimming animals.

 Gingerich 2003 disagreed and got support from Madar 2007: postcranial morphology and microstructural features suggest that pakicetids were adapted to an aquatic lifestyle which included bottom wading, paddling, and undulatory swimming, but probably not sustained running.
 Isotopic evidence indicate Pakicetids spent a considerable part of their life in freshwater and probably ate freshwater prey.
 This view was further reiterated by Gingerich in a 2017 paper.